top of page

 Hulk Gamecube

-A simple beat 'em up fun with some stealth, elevated by vivid cell shaded graphics.
+Simple beat 'em up fun with some stealth sections, elevated by the vivid cell shaded graphics.
 The story plays as a sequel to the film.
-It includes an unlockable Grey Hulk who even quips, mostly about his shoe size, and obscure bosses like Halflife, Ravage and Madman.
+It includes an unlockable Grey Hulk who quips, mostly about his shoe size, and obscure bosses like Halflife, Ravage and Madman.

 Release: May 28, 2003